 In support of patient care, Rush University Medical Center is jointly accredited by the American Nurses Credentialing Center (ANCC), the Accreditation Council for Pharmacy Education (ACPE), and the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing education for the healthcare team.

-Rush University designates this internet enduring material for 1.25 CE credits in psychology.
+Rush University Medical Center designates this enduring material for 1.25 continuing education credits.

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 1.25 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
+ABIM MOC: Successful completion of this activity, which includes participation in the evaluation component, enables the participant to earn up to 1.25 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participation completion information to ACCME for the purpose of granting ABIM MOC credit.

 AAFP Prescribed Credits: The AAFP has reviewed Food as Medicine: Calorie Density- A Simple Yet Powerful Approach to Weight Loss and deemed it acceptable for up to 1.25 Enduring Materials, Self-Study AAFP Prescribed credits.
 Term of Approval is from 08/17/2023 to 08/17/2024.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.